Salmaahmed8/CLI-Tools/README.md

 1. **Add a new course**: courses-manager add

-This command will prompt you to enter the course title and price.
+This command will prompt you to enter the course title and price:

 2. **List all courses**: courses-manager list